Scroll Hoch

 Course of studies

-This is a small program of excellence with a total of 12 places: Six in Mainz, six in Paris.
+This is a small programme of excellence with a total of 12 places: Six in Mainz, six in Paris.
 Participants spend one year at their home university (university of admission) and one year at the partner university.
 During their studies, all students go through the same modules, which are distributed between the two universities.
 A modular overview of the study contents can be found here.

 The teaching staff in Mainz and Paris consists of lecturers and scholars from various disciplines (e.g. history, German studies, information and communication sciences, European studies, cultural studies) and experts (German and French journalists from various media).
 The students are thus trained theoretically as well as practically and undergo an intercultural, interdisciplinary and transnational study in Mainz and Paris.